About Nate

 Eventually, he tried psilocybin.

 He doesn't have a dramatic story about it.
-What he has is this: something that had been locked, opened.
-Not all at once, not in a single session, not in a way that felt like a cure.
-But there was a reconnection — with himself, with a kind of clarity he'd stopped expecting to feel again, with the simple fact that he was still there and still capable of feeling fully.
-It gave him something real to build on.
+What he has is this: an experience that created room for reflection, meaning, and reconnection.
+Not all at once, not in a single session, and not in a way he would describe as a cure.
+But there was enough clarity to give him something real to keep working with.

-The decision to become a licensed facilitator came from a straightforward place: he had found something that helped him after a very long time of things that didn't, and he wanted other people to have access to it.
-Particularly people like him — people who'd tried everything else, who had been functional enough that no one quite understood how stuck they actually were.
+The decision to become a licensed facilitator came from a straightforward place: he had found a process that mattered to him after a very long time of searching, and he wanted to help other people approach it safely, legally, and with care.
+Particularly people who have lived through loss, transition, injury, grief, or years of carrying more than they let on.

 Why This Work

 That's not a marketing niche.
 It's a community I recognize.
-These are people who aren't dramatic about their pain, who usually understate how hard things have been, and who've already put in serious effort toward getting better.
-They deserve access to something that might reach what other approaches couldn't.
+These are people who aren't dramatic about their pain, who usually understate how hard things have been, and who've already put in serious effort.
+They deserve a process that is honest about its limits and serious about preparation, safety, and integration.

 I do this work because I've been on the other side of it.
 Not as a metaphor — literally.
 I know what it feels like to sit across from a facilitator with a lot of history and a lot of skepticism.
 I know what it means to have someone hold that space with care.
 That's what I'm trying to offer.